JEFworks-Lab/CRAWDAD/docs/tutorial.md

                                    reference.ids = subset.list[["C_near_B"]],
                                    removeRef = TRUE, ## whether to keep the reference cells in the output or to remove them and just look at the neighbors. dist = 100,
-                                   returnSP = FALSE)
+                                   returnSF = FALSE)

-## setting `returnSP = FALSE` returns a factor of all the cells, but non-neighbors are now labeled as NA
+## setting `returnSF = FALSE` returns a factor of all the cells, but non-neighbors are now labeled as NA
 head(neighCells)
 ```